morcha08/github_exercises/README.md

 # github_exercises
-This repository contains exercises on git and github
+This repository contains exercises on git and github.